pcarbo/cfw/README.md

 data analyses to assess the viability of using Carworth Farms White (CFW) mice for mapping genes and genetic loci underlying complex traits relevant to the study of human disease and psychology.
-This code accompanies the following publication:
+This code repository accompanies the following publication:

 Parker, C.C., Gopalakrishnan, G., Carbonetto, P., Gonzales, N.M., Leung, E, Park, Y.J., Aryee, E., Davis, J., Blizard, D.A., Ackert-Bicknell, C.L., Lionikas, A., Pritchard, J.K., Palmer, A.A.
 Genome-wide association study of behavioral, physiological and gene expression traits in commercially available outbred CFW mice.
 To appear in *Nature Genetics*.

 If you use this code for your research, please cite our paper published in *Nature Genetics*.